awsdocs/amazon-ecr-user-guide/doc_source/common-errors.md

     read udp 172.20.10.1:53: i/o timeout
 ```

-This error can occur on MacOS X and Windows systems that are running Docker Toolbox, Docker for Windows, or Docker for Mac\.
+This error can occur on macOS and Windows systems that are running Docker Toolbox, Docker for Windows, or Docker for Mac\.
 It is often caused when other applications alter the routes through the local gateway \(192\.168\.0\.1\) through which the virtual machine must call to access the Amazon ECR service\.
 If this error occurs when using Docker Toolbox, then it can often be resolved by restarting the Docker Machine environment, or rebooting the local client operating system\.
 If this does not resolve the issue, use the docker\-machine ssh command to log in to your container instance\.
 Perform a DNS lookup on an external host to verify that you see the same results as you see on your local host\.
 If the results differ, consult the documentation for Docker Toolbox to ensure that your Docker Machine environment is configured properly\.

 ## HTTP 429: Too Many Requests or ThrottleException<a name="error-429-too-many-requests"></a>